 Complete the following steps:

-9. For If a request, choose doesn't match the statement (NOT).
+- For If a request, expand the dropdown and choose does not match the statement (NOT).

 For Match type, choose Size greater than.